What to do when a tornado warning appears in your area

 FAYETTEVILLE, Ark.
-(KFTA) — When severe weather hits, people need to be prepared to act fast and with purpose.
+(KNWA) — When severe weather hits, people need to be prepared to act fast and with purpose.

 “First thing we need to do is get inside,” said Jeremy Ashley, a Battalion Chief for the Fayetteville Fire Dept. “Do not stay outside.”